-Kate Bernheimer is the author of a trio of novels and the story collection Horse, Flower, Bird (Coffee House Press).
-A second collection, How a Mother Weaned Her Girl from Fairy Tales, is forthcoming in 2014.
+Kate Bernheimer is the author of a trio of novels and the story collections Horse, Flower, Bird and How a Mother Weaned Her Girl from Fairy Tales (Coffee House Press).
 The World Fantasy Award winning editor of My Mother She Killed Me, My Father He Ate Me and xo Orpheus (both with Penguin), she founded and edits the Fairy Tale Review.
-Kate teaches in the MFA Program at the University of Arizona.
+Kate teaches at the University of Arizona.

 B.J.
 Hollars is an assistant professor of creative writing at the University of Wisconsin-Eau Claire.
-He is the author of Thirteen Loops: Race, Violence and the Last Lynching in America (University of Alabama Press, 2011) and the editor of You Must Be This Tall To Ride (Writer’s Digest Books, 2009), Monsters: A Collection of Literary Sightings (Pressgang, 2012) and Blurring the Boundaries: Explorations to the Fringes of Nonfiction (University of Nebraska Press, 2012).
+He is the author of Thirteen Loops: Race, Violence and the Last Lynching in America (University of Alabama Press) and the editor of You Must Be This Tall To Ride (Writer’s Digest Books), Monsters: A Collection of Literary Sightings (Pressgang) and Blurring the Boundaries: Explorations to the Fringes of Nonfiction (University of Nebraska Press).

 Brian Oliu is originally from New Jersey and currently lives in Tuscaloosa, Alabama.
 His work is anthologized in Best Creative Nonfiction Vol. 2 (Norton), Metawritings: Toward a Theory of Nonfiction (University of Iowa Press), and Blurring the Boundaries: Explorations to the Fringes of Nonfiction (University of Nebraska Press).
 ‘So You Know It’s Me’, a series of Tuscaloosa Craigslist Missed Connections, was released in 2011 by Tiny Hardcore Press.